pbs-assess/adv-r-pbs/exercises/03-vectors.md

     NA\_character\_).)

 > Logical vectors take precedence over all ather types.
 All other vector
-> types can be coerced to logical/from binarys
+> types can be coerced to logical/from binaries

 5. Precisely what do is.atomic(), is.numeric(), and is.vector() test
     for?